 - Better overall health: Research has proven that there is a link between oral health and overall health.
 Therefore, when your mouth is healthy, you decrease the risk of developing diabetes, high blood pressure, irregular heartbeat, heart disease, dementia and other ailments.
 According to a 2009 study which was published in the American Journal of Cardiology, people with gum disease were 24 to 35 percent more likely to suffer coronary artery disease.
 Additional studies indicated that people with gum disease are two times more likely to die from a heart attack, and three times more likely to suffer a stroke.

 - Cost-effective: Your straight teeth can cost you less in the long run.
 For example, with crooked teeth, there will always be a need for intense dental cleanings, and the risks for treatment of oral diseases increases.
 Misaligned teeth will always present an issue, whether it be insufficient plaque removal, tooth decay or other oral issues.

-At Lake Forest Dental Arts, we have several dental treatments that will give you the straight and stellar smile you want and deserve.
+There are several dental treatments that will give you the straight and stellar smile you want and deserve.
 Some of our procedures that help to create straight teeth are:

 - Cosmetic bonding: Cosmetic bonding is a relatively easy and cost-effective procedure that we provide.
 Not only can cosmetic bonding remedy gaps in teeth, but it is a viable alternative for teeth that are chipped, cracked, or broken.